 What is it?

-Provisional Certificates are an alternative certification option for students who are enrolled in an approved Post-Baccalaureate or Master's level Teacher Education or Student Services Program at a college or university, and for undergraduate Teacher Education Students who are within twelve hours of completing all certification requirements (including student teaching and/or completion of the Missouri Content Assessment (MoCA) exam, and have been offered a teaching contract by Missouri school district.
+Provisional Certificates are an alternative certification option for students who are enrolled in an approved Postbaccalaureate or Master's level Teacher Education or Student Services Program at a college or university, and for undergraduate Teacher Education Students who are within twelve hours of completing all certification requirements (including student teaching and/or completion of the Missouri Content Assessment (MoCA) exam, and have been offered a teaching contract by Missouri school district.
 This is a two-year, non-renewable certificate.

 Students on a Provisional Certificate must complete an Application for a Missouri Teacher's Certificate - Academic Contract, which is an agreement between the student, the State of Missouri, the hiring school district and Missouri State.
-Students who are on a Provisional Certificate through Missouri State are required by contract to complete all of their courses at Missouri State unless given prior permission from the Teacher Certification Office.
+Students who are on a Provisional Certificate through Missouri State are required by contract to complete all of their courses at Missouri State.